 Show Cause/ Clerk’s Magistrate’s Hearing

-Attorney representation at a Clerk’s Hearing can be critical, as it is a chance to win your case before it even gets started or plan your defense strategy at later court dates, if necessary, based on the evidence the prosecutor presents.
+Attorney representation at a Clerk’s Hearing can be critical, as it is a chance to win your case before it even gets started.
+We can also plan your defense strategy at later court dates, if necessary, based on the evidence the police prosecutor presents.

 See our Clerk Magistrate’s hearing page for more details about how I very often win these hearings for my clients.